 James McNamara, DDS, MS, PhD, Professor Emeritus, University of Michigan, School of Dentistry

-Nan Hatch, DMD, PhD, Associate Professor and Chair, University of Michigan, School of Dentistry
+Nan E. Hatch, DMD, PhD, Chair - Orthodontics and Pediatric Dentistry, University of Michigan School of Dentistry

 David Rice, BDS, PhD, FDSOrth, Professor and Head of Orthodontics, University of Helsinki